jeanwsr/mokit-doc-mdbook/src/index.md

 - [Papers citing MOKIT](./citing.md)
 - [Appendix](./chap_appdx.md): FAQs, limitations and [bug report](./chap_appdx.md#a3-bug-report)

-Tip: you can use the &#128269; tool in the left upper corner of this page to search the whole manual, or simply press `s` on your kerboard.
+Tip: you can use the &#128269; tool in the left upper corner of this page to search the whole manual, or simply press `s` on your keyboard.